salience-ai/salience-website/_pages/home.md

   alt: Salience AI company logo
 ---

-# Instructable intelligence that scales.
+# Programmable intelligence that scales.

 At **Salience AI** we're working on the next generation of AI Agents.

-We believe that AI Agents should be fully instructable and scalable, with transparent reasoning and outputs you can trust.
+We believe that AI Agents should be fully programmable and scalable, with transparent reasoning and outputs you can trust.

 We are building a new kind of Agent framework that enables granular control and auditability of Agent behaviors, along with hallucination mitigation and a developer experience that's easier than building apps today.